 - Time: The very first commitment you need from your dream client is the commitment of their time.
 Without gaining the commitment of time, you can’t create an opportunity.
-This is why prospecting is the critical activity for sales professionals; prospecting is where this commitment is first gained.
+This is why prospecting is a critical activity for modern sales professionals; prospecting is where this commitment is first gained.
 As you go through your sales process and help your dream client with their journey, you are going to need to ask for and gain the commitment of their time.

 - Explore: You do discovery work, but at the same time your client is making their own discoveries.
 You need a commitment to explore the ways you might work together to make changes and improvements.
 Without the commitment to explore new ideas, you don’t have an opportunity.

 - Change: If your dream client isn’t open to making a commitment to change, you don’t have an opportunity.
 Without the commitment to change, you have a lead.
 It isn’t your dream client’s needs, it isn’t their spending, and it isn’t the value that you can create for them that makes an opportunity; it’s their willingness to commit to change that makes an opportunity real.

 - Collaborate: You need a commitment to collaborate.
 You may have the best solution in the world, but until that solution changes from “your” solution to “our” solution, until your dream client adds their ideas, you aren’t where you need to be.
 You need to the commitment to collaborate.